In Los Angeles…

 Op-ed coauthored by Mary Leslie, LABC President, and Gary Painter, director of the USC Sol Price Center for Social Innovation, featured in the Los Angeles Business Journal tackles how employers can step up to the plate on housing.read more

 Friday, November 22 | 8:00 am - 2:30 pm | UCLA Luskin Conference Center

-Join us for a discussion about the mounting affordable housing and congestion crisis and their effect on businesses and employment in the L.A. region.
+Join us for a discussion with three of California's most prominent mayors about the mounting affordable housing and congestion crisis and its effect on businesses and employment in the L.A. region.